tencent cloud

 make install

-2. Run the following command to configure the client, enabling the kernel to utilize all CPUs for packet processing while reducing context switching between CPUs.
+2. Run the following commands to configure the client to enable the kernel to use all CPUs for data packet processing and reduce context switches between CPUs.

 sudo sh -c 'for x in /sys/class/net/eth0/queues/rx-*; do echo ffffffff>$x/rps_cpus; done'